 - In 1966-1967, Barack Obama attended kindergarten at Noelani Elementary School in Manoa, Hawaii.

-- For the 1st, 2nd, and a part of the 3rd grade, he attended the Indonesian-language Catholic School Santo Fransiskus Assisi (St. Francis of Assisi), as he was living with mother in Indonesia.
+- For the 1st, 2nd, and a part of the 3rd grade, he attended the Indonesian-language Catholic School Santo Fransiskus Assisi (St. Francis of Assisi), as he was living with his mother in Indonesia.

-- For the remaining part of 3rd grade and for 4th grade, he attended the government-run Indonesian-language Besuki School, which was located at the distance of one-and-half miles at the east side of Menteng administrative village.
+- For the remaining part of 3rd grade and 4th grade, he attended the government-run Indonesian-language Besuki School, which was located at the distance of one-and-half miles at the east side of Menteng administrative village.

 - He also became a member of the Cub Scouts.